AdaCore/training_material/courses/spark_essentials/150_spark_boundary/03-software_boundary.rst

   - Nested subprogram or package can have :ada:`SPARK_Mode` with value :ada:`On` or :ada:`Off`

-* Value for package spec visible part inherited in private part
+* Value for package spec visible section inherited in private section

 * Value for package body declarations inherited for body statements